lorenzennio/originsAR/slides.md

 # Summary

-- Remote repairs using AR
+- Remote detector repairs using AR
 - Already widely used in science & industry
-- Potential for massive reduction in cost and environmental impact
+- Potential for massive reduction in time, cost and environmental impact

 :white_check_mark: More efficient and reliable detector operation
 :white_check_mark: Improved data in particle physics